 Though the amount of thermal energy within the earth is very large, useful resources of geothermal energy are very limited due to feasibility to access and extract heat.

-Geothermal Energy Plant
+Working Principle of Geothermal Energy

 Normally the thermal energy available inside the earth is at a depth of more than 80 km.
 The average temperature gradient in the earth’s surface is 30oC /km depth.
 Therefore, for power generation to attain temperatures up to 300oC, a hole has to be drilled in earth’s surface of about 10 km depth.